Savvythelegend/PGDocs/docs/recovery.md

 snapshot and apply WAL segments from the object store to reach the desired recovery target.

-!!!
-Note
+:::note
-    If the backed-up cluster had `walStorage` enabled, you also must specify the volume snapshot containing the `PGWAL` directory, as mentioned in [Recovery from VolumeSnapshot objects](#recovery-from-volumesnapshot-objects).
+If the backed-up cluster had `walStorage` enabled, you also must specify
+    the volume snapshot containing the `PGWAL` directory, as mentioned in [Recovery from VolumeSnapshot objects](#recovery-from-volumesnapshot-objects).

-!!!
-Warning
+:::warning
-    It's your responsibility to ensure that the end time of the base backup in the volume snapshot is before the recovery target timestamp.
+It's your responsibility to ensure that the end time of the base backup in

-!!!
-Warning
+    the volume snapshot is before the recovery target timestamp.

+:::warning
-    If you added or removed a [tablespace](tablespaces.md) in your cluster since the last base backup, replaying the WAL will fail.
+If you added or removed a [tablespace](tablespaces.md) in your cluster
+    since the last base backup, replaying the WAL will fail.
 You need a base backup between the time of the tablespace change and the recovery target timestamp.